🔼The name YHWH: Summary

 The key scene in this respect seems to be Exodus 3:13-15, where God names himself first: אהיה אשר אהיה (I AM WHO I AM), then אהיה (I AM), and finally יהוה (YHWH) and states that this is his name forever and a memorial name to all generations.

-It has been long supposed that YHWH was derived from the verb that is used to make I AM, namely היה (haya), meaning to be or to become, or rather from an older form and rare synonym of haya, namely הוה, hawa, hence y-hawa or yahweh, the proper imperfect of the verb, thus rendering the name either BEING or HE IS.
-(But note that the Hebrew language is far more dynamic than our modern languages.
-The verb to be indicates an action that intimately reveals the nature of the one who is doing the acting.
-For more on this, see our article To Be Is To Do):
+It has been long supposed that YHWH was derived from the verb that is used to make I AM, namely היה (haya), meaning to be or to become, or rather from an older form and rare synonym of haya, namely הוה, hawa, hence y-hawa or yahweh, the proper imperfect of the verb, thus rendering the name HE IS BEING or HE IS BECOMING, quite literally implying that our Name is not the Name by which God knows himself, but rather the Name by which we humans know him.
+God (i.e. the Oneness of Everything) is not changing and cannot change, but our knowledge of the Oneness of Everything is certainly waxing.
+Also note that the Hebrew language is far more dynamic than our modern languages.
+The Hebrew verb "to be" indicates an action that intimately reveals the nature of the one who is doing the acting.
+For more on this, see our article To Be Is To Do:

 היה